Plant of the Mallow Family ➤ From wild to Garden Favorites

-Members of the Malvaceae have radially symmetric flowers arranged in a distinct funnel shape with five petals and three to five partially united sepals, often surrounded by several bracts.
-Stamens are numerous and form a column around the gynoecium.
-Superiorly positioned ovaries are comprised of five or more united carpels that mature into a round schizocarp.
-Inflorescences range from solitary flower heads, to racemes, or cymes.
-Leaves of this family are simple or palmately compound, usually lobed to divided, and can be palmately or pinnately veined.
-Leaves emerge basally but are arranged alternately along the stem.
+Malvaceae have radially symmetrical flowers, arranged in a distinctive funnel shape, with five petals and three to five partially united sepals, often surrounded by several bracts.
+The stamens are numerous and form a column around the gynoecium.
+The top holds the ovaries.
+Five or more carpels join together to form them.
+These carpels mature and form a round schizocarp.
+The inflorescences vary from solitary capitula to racemes or cymes.

-Sidalcea cusickii – Cusick’s Checkermallow
+Sidalcea Cusickii – Sidalcea Checkermallow

 Growth Habit